davyuan/finetune_phi4/README.md

 ## Result
 I'm using the [Llama2 Guard 2](https://arxiv.org/pdf/2312.06674) as my baseline.
 As they reported in their paper, they achieved AUPRC of 0.626 on the ToxicChat dataset.
 I have searched for results from more recent Llama Guard 3 or 4, but I couldn't find a much improved score from them.
 So I'm going to assume Llama Guard 3/4 are achieving similar results on the dataset, until someone points me to their published data.

-Even just to finetune the top 1 layer + the classification head is already outperforming Llama 2 Guard on AUPRC.
+Even just to finetune the top 1 layer + the classification head is already outperforming Llama 2 Guard on AUPRC by a long shot.
 And the top performer in my tests is to finetune Phi-4 foundation model with r=32, with a AUPRC score of 0.87.

 | Backbone Model      | Backbone Params | Ft Method                       | Trainable Params | ACC  | Precision | Recall | F1   | ROC_AUC | AUPRC |
 |---------------------|-----------------|---------------------------------|------------------|------|-----------|--------|------|---------|-------|